Cardiac Surgery | by Dr. Manoj Kumar Daga | Published on 22/11/2021

 If the hole formed is small in size, it does not make the heart and lungs work harder, and based on the patient's health surgery may be recommended.
 Mostly, in some cases, it closes on its own.
 In case of large ventricular defects, only surgery can help in closing the hole.
 Medications can only help in reducing the symptoms for some time but do not cure them.

-For more information about congenital heart defects and their treatment, schedule an appointment with our expert heart doctors at the best car, BM Birla Heart Research Centre.
+For more information about congenital heart defects and their treatment, schedule an appointment with our expert heart doctors at the best cardiac care, BM Birla Heart Research Centre.